 Haley Alderete is from Chula Vista, California and is dual majoring in government and psychology with a Leadership Sequence.
 She is currently helping Professor Kanaya with research on the effects a second language has on children.
 Growing up seven miles north of the Mexican border and having a parent whose second language was English makes this a very personal and intriguing issue to her.
 In addition to working for the Berger Institute, she is also a Tour Guide for Admissions at CMC, an Intervarsity Bible Study Leader, and she manages the Tutoring Program at the Center for Civic Engagement, connecting college students to elementary schools and to adults in English as Second Language (ESL) tutoring.

-Julia Keinan is a junior at CMC with a dual major in economics and international relations.
+Julia Keinan is a senior at CMC with a dual major in economics and international relations.
 She has grown up as an expatriate in seven different countries but now calls Claremont her home.
-This past summer, Julia worked as a Berger Institute sponsored intern for Families and Work Institute in New York City.
+This past summer, Julia worked as a Berger Institute-sponsored intern for Families and Work Institute in New York City.
 Through this internship, Julia completed and presented two research projects on financial productivity related to increased worker flexibility and mindfulness practices for employees.
-Her work for FWI continues as she is currently working on a project with Professor Kanaya for the Institute.

-Hannah Oh is from San Diego and is a sophomore at CMC majoring in government.
+Hannah Oh is from San Diego and is a junior at CMC majoring in Government.
 She is working with Professor Lynch to track the changing work culture, political shifts, and societal views towards the trend of women in the workforce.
-This summer, she interned for the National Conflict Resolution Center (NCRC), where she explored the practice of mediation.
-She hopes to further pursue a career in this field and is currently a candidate in NCRC’s Mediator Credentialing Program.
+This summer, she interned for State Budget Solutions in Washington D.C.
+She hopes to pursue a career in public policy and/or communications after graduation.